 Canadian Water ETFs

-The fund tracks the S ‘P Global Water Index, which is composed of 49 water stocks, most of which are utilities, industrial and information technology companies.
-The Water ETF represents the Nasdaq OMX US Water Index of 34 water stocks (most of which are medium to large US stocks ).
+The fund tracks the S ‘P Global Water Index, composed of 49 water stocks, most of which are utilities, industrial and information technology companies.
+In addition, the Water ETF represents the Nasdaq OMX US Water Index of 34 water stocks (most medium to large US stocks ).
 With assets under management of $981.5 million, PHO is the largest water ETF on the market.

-Investing in a water ETF is a convenient way to access the water industry through one of these funds.
+Investing in a water ETF is a convenient way to access the water industry through these funds.
 A typical water ETF invests in water utilities involved in water treatment, sewerage, pipeline construction and related equipment.
 Find out which fund is right for you in Best Water ETFs 2020.

 Finding the reasons for the strong performance of water ETFs is complicated by the diversity of the funds themselves, she said.
-Water is not an asset class per se, but has several asset classes, including staples, consumer goods, infrastructure, information technology, utilities, healthcare, and industry.
+Water is not an asset class per se but has several asset classes, including staples, consumer goods, infrastructure, information technology, utilities, healthcare, and industry.
 For example, two of the companies involved in the five water ETFs traded in North America are Xylem Inc. and Danaher Corp.
 Xylems is classified as an industrial stock because it makes water treatment plants.

-The information and opinions contained on this website constitute a solicitation of an offer by BlackRock or its affiliates to buy or sell any securities, future options or other financial instruments, and no such securities may be offered or sold to anyone in any jurisdiction in which such offer, solicitation or sale would be unlawful under the securities laws of that jurisdiction.
+The information and opinions contained on this website constitute a solicitation of an offer by BlackRock or its affiliates to buy or sell any securities, futures options or other financial instruments, and no such securities may be offered or sold to anyone in any jurisdiction in which such offer, solicitation or sale would be unlawful under the securities laws of that jurisdiction.
 Nothing in this website constitutes legal, tax, accounting, regulatory, financial, insurance or investment advice.
 The tax information on this website is not exhaustive and does not constitute legal or tax advice.

 Decisions based on the information contained on this website are the sole responsibility of the visitor.
 As a user, you may not sell, copy, publish, promote, distribute, transmit, modify, display, reproduce or create derivative works of the information or software found on this website.
-This website is for your personal, internal use only and may not be used for commercial purposes and is not for profit if you are a financial advisor seeking information about ISHARE products for your customers.
+This website is for your personal, internal use only and may not be used for commercial purposes and is not for profit if you are a financial adviser seeking information about ISHARE products for your customers.